herrevilkitten/holiday-in-ten-towns/Session_13.md

 * One of the cages contains the carapace of some insectoid creature.
 * The group opened the door to the north.
 The room contained an upside table and fireplace, as well as books.
 	* _Adjamar's Guide to the Fantastic_
+	* _The unfettered Mind_
-	* The door on the left led to a room with a shattered desk and a permanent _silence_ spell.
+* The door on the west wall led to a room with a shattered desk and a permanent _silence_ spell.
-	*
+* The door on the east-south led to a room with a shattered staircase and a human skeleton
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5MTMwMjMzNywtMjEwNjI1MjIwOSwtMT
-E5MTM2MTEwM119
+eyJoaXN0b3J5IjpbLTE3Mzg2NzI1MzgsLTIxMDYyNTIyMDksLT
+ExOTEzNjExMDNdfQ==
 -->